bindzume/fogland/README.md

 ![fogland](https://files.catbox.moe/fl3252.png)
 # What's this?

-I saw an ad for Fog of War on twitter and thought it was cool.
+I saw an ad for Fog of World on twitter and thought it was cool.
 Then I saw it was $30

 Here is a free version (special thanks to my university for letting me use gemini pro even after graduation)